XimeraProject/server/views/about/workshop.markdown

 - developers who are interested in creating the backend technology, and
 - researchers who want to build tools for analyzing the student data.

+The workshop will follow an informal working-group format.
+July 27th and July 31st should be reserved for travel days.

-This workshop is funded by [NSF Grant DUE-1245433](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1245433); please write to us by May 1, 2014 to apply to the workshop and for funding.
+This workshop is funded by [NSF Grant DUE-1245433](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1245433); please apply [here](http://go.osu.edu/xw1) by May 16, 2014 to apply to the workshop and for funding.